WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 tags: [AKS, Kubernetes, Docker, YAML, Azure]
 ---

 In my eyes, the two biggest inventions in the last years are the cloud and Kubernetes (K8s).
-Today, I want to combine both and give you a high-level over of Kubernetes using Microsoft's Azure Kubernetes Service (AKS).
+Today, I want to combine both and give you a high-level overview of Kubernetes using Microsoft's Azure Kubernetes Service (AKS).
 At the end of this post, you will know why Kubernetes is awesome and how to deploy your first application and even load balance it.

 ## Introduction to Kubernetes